KhronosGroup/OpenCL-ICD-Loader/README.md

 To use system OpenCL Headers, please specify the OpenCL Header location using the CMake variable `OPENCL_ICD_LOADER_HEADERS_DIR`.
 By default, the OpenCL ICD Loader will look for OpenCL Headers in the `inc` directory.

+By default, the OpenCL ICD Loader on Windows requires the Windows Driver Kit (WDK).
+An OpenCL ICD Loader may be built without the Windows Driver Kit using the CMake variable `OPENCL_ICD_LOADER_REQUIRE_WDK`, however this option should be used with caution since it may prevent the OpenCL ICD Loader from enumerating some OpenCL implementations.
+This dependency may be removed in the future.

 The OpenCL ICD Loader uses CMake for its build system.
 If CMake is not provided by your build system or OS package manager, please consult the [CMake website](https://cmake.org).